One of the first tools I purchased when I moved out on my own was a cheap hydraulic bottle jack.

 Power Steering Fluid

-If you do not have any other hydraulic oil on hand for your jack, a good substitute in your shop is power steering fluid.
-It is already hydraulic and can produce the viscosity levels the jack needs temporarily.
+If you do not have any other hydraulic oil on hand for your jack, power steering fluid is a good substitute in your shop.
+It is already hydraulic and can temporarily produce the viscosity levels the jack needs.

 Like power steering fluid, transmission fluid can be used in the place of hydraulic oil.
 It is a hydraulic fluid and can work for a little while.
 The biggest concern with using transmission fluid, however, is that the seals can break down quicker because of how the transmission fluid foams under pressure.